PhD students in good standing will receive a Graduate Scholarship for the full tution for as long as they are in the program (up to 7 years).

 Conference Travel and Research Funds

 The Graduate School of Arts and Sciences offers select travel grants per semester to PhD students.
-If you apply to the GSAS Travel Grant and secure one, the Department will match the amount of the award up to $500.
-This is a one-time match.
-Limited travel funding is available for conference travel.
+The Department may match the amount of the award up to $500.
+This is a one-time per academic year match.
+You must have the approval of the Director of Graduate Studies prior to applying for the travel grant.
 All travel must be directly related to the doctoral degree and will be reimbursed only after travel has been fully completed.
 Student must present at the conference or serve as an organizer in order to be reimbursed.
-The current reimbursement amount for travel is limited to $500, awarded once during the student's Ph.D. career and approved by the Director of Graduate Studies.